BACK TO SECTIONS

 Practical Scenarios

-"Consensual sexual intercourse between a married person and someone other than their spouse (No longer a crime)."
+"Consensual sexual intercourse between a married person and someone other than their spouse — NOT a crime.
+Cannot be arrested, prosecuted, or imprisoned."

 Expert Q&A